 I worked through college and grad school.
 Then, I worked second jobs early in my career simply because I needed to make rent.
 I worked at non-profits as a volunteer later in my career to give back, meet people, and build skills and reputation.

 They were all exhausting.
 And I always felt like I was doing a terrible job at my side hustle.
-But I met great people, learned new skills, developed a hustle mindset, and most importantly, had a roof over my very tired head while I was building wealth.
+But I met great people, learned new skills, developed a hustle mindset, and, most importantly, had a roof over my tired head while building wealth.

 The bottom line is this: focus on your job if it’s helping you build skills or grow your income but don’t be afraid to look for other opportunities if it’s not.
 A side hustle can be a great way to supplement your income, gain new skills, or even pivot into something new.
 Just be clear about your goals and be willing to put in the work.